Chapter 19: The Tragedy at Ong Thanh 062025

 behind Clark's 1st platoon and his other platoons.
 Those platoons

-traveling on a path that was due west of yesterday's march.
+traveling on a path that was due West of yesterday's march.
 They stopped

-idiotic because they did nothing but slow things down, giving the enemy
+did nothing but slow things down, giving the enemy more time to stage an

-more time to stage an ambush.
-They also made it harder to retrieve
+ambush.
+They also made it harder to retrieve wounded patrol members when

-wounded patrol members when they were injured during first contact.
-They
+they were injured during first contact.
+They did absolutely nothing to

-did absolutely nothing to prevent an ambush.
-Terry's men walked in a
+prevent an ambush.
+Terry's men walked in a double column, which meant

-double column which meant more noise, more effort, and twice as many
+more noise, more effort, and twice as many people funneled into the

-people funneled into the killing zone of a three-sided ambush.
-Dick
+killing zone of a three-sided ambush.
+Dick would have had our single

-would have had our single column count off, numbering ourselves so we
+column count off, numbering ourselves so we knew which flank to cover in

-knew which flank to cover in case we were attacked.
-For example, the odd
+case we were attacked.
+For example, the odd number would cover the

-number would cover the right, and the even numbered man would cover the
+right, and the even-numbered man would cover the left.
+Terry had

-spotter rounds every so often would have been a better move.
+rounds every so often would have been a better move.
 Here's why.
+Spotter

-to provide quick fires on target, but would not have worn down the gun
+provide quick fires on target, but would not have worn down the gun

 crews, who had to carry heavy ammo and load those big guns.
 The enemy